The most common problems for neighbours concerning swimming pools are safety, noise, overflow and leakage of water.

 Alternatively, under section 96 of the Act, council may issue a prevention notice requiring that certain action be taken within a specified time to stop the level of noise.
 For example, the pump may need to be enclosed, acoustic shielding installed or the pump replaced with a quieter model.

 These notices can be appealed.
 Failure to comply with a notice can result in a fine or a prosecution.

 You can also apply directly to the Local Court for a noise abatement order.
 If the court is satisfied that the noise is offensive or is likely to recur, an order can be issued to stop the noise or prevent it recurring.
 The order can be appealed.
 Failure to comply with the order can result in a prosecution (POEO Act, Part 8.6, Division 2 Noise abatement orders, sections 268-274).

 For overflow or leakage from a swimming pool, see Entry of water below.

 Sewerage and drainage

 Generally, the property owner is responsible for repairs to the water and sewerage pipes on their property and the water supply and drainage utilities, such as Sydney Water, are responsible for repairs to the water and sewerage mains.
-Work on plumbing and sewerage pipes that are connected to the mains must comply with the NSW Code of Plumbing and Drainage.
+Work on plumbing and sewerage pipes that are connected to the mains must comply with the Plumbing Code of Australia.
 The person doing the work must certify that it complies with the Code and the relevant utility may inspect the work to ensure that it complies.

-Dial Before You Dig is a referral service for obtaining up-to-date diagrams of many of the underground pipelines (and cable networks).
-It can be contacted on www.1100.com.au or Tel: 1100.
+Before You Dig is a referral service for obtaining up-to-date diagrams of many of the underground pipelines (and cable networks).
+It can be contacted online.
 It does not cover all utilities throughout NSW.
 You may need to contact your local council and fees may apply.